backstage/backstage/docs/backend-system/core-services/01-index.md

       async init({ http, identity }) {
         const router = Router();
         router.get('/test-me', (request, response) => {
-          // use the identityService pull out the header from the request and get the user const {
+          // use the identity service to pull out the header from the request and get the user const {
             identity: { userEntityRef, ownershipEntityRefs },
           } = await identity.getIdentity({
             request,
           });

-          // sent the decoded and validated things back to the user response.json({
+          // send the decoded and validated things back to the user response.json({
             userEntityRef,
             ownershipEntityRefs,